husarnet/husarnet-action/README.md

 # Husarnet VPN Action for GitHub Actions

 Connecting your GitHub workflow to Husarnet peer-to-peer VPN network.
-Useful for deployment to hosts that doesn't have public nor static IP address.
+Useful for deployment to hosts that don't have a public nor static IP address.

 ## Usage